Archive: 30 November 2022

 Thomas, G. (2016).
 Potentially Pregnant.
 In G. Thomas, Because of Sex: One Law, Ten Cases, and Fifty Years That Changed American Women’s Lives at Work.
 New York: Picador.

 In January 2022, I launched a campaign on Twitter Ireland against the abuse of power at the Kinsale Road Direct Provision Centre, to which garnered nearly 13.7 K in views.
-I later found that Confidential Informant Techs had uploaded my mugshot and tagged it to the campaign video.
+I later found that potential colluders of toxic authority had uploaded my mugshot and tagged it to the campaign video.
 It was a poor attempt to distract viewers from behavior employed to demean, wound, harm, and damage the International Protection claim of asylum-seekers.
 Little did they know, there is a specious case of criminal mugshot shaming in America.

 Exploitation Nation: The Specious Case of Criminal Mugshot Shaming in America